corprusCheese/tic-tac-toe/readme.md

     { "turn": ???, "result": ???, "field": ??? }

-POST -> /board -> returns json with board (if you send parameters x and y in your post query, if you don't - just returns you a board like nothing happens)
+POST -> /board -> you need to send

+    { "x": int value, "y": int value }

+then it returns json with changed board

     { "field": ??? }